gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

 <% include('../../demo/web-app/notification-ui/notification-ui.js', 'soundNotification') %>

+### Timestamp

+Timestamp allows you to alter the time displayed on the notification.

+The timestamp should be the number of milliseconds since 00:00:00 UTC on 1 January 1970 (i.e. the unix epoch).

+<% include('../../demo/web-app/notification-ui/notification-ui.js', 'timestampNotification') %>

+This information is not always shown but on older versions of Android it's displayed like so:

+// Need screenshot for Android M

 ## UX Best Practices

 There are some [best practices over on the Google Developers site that you can check out](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/good-notification) but all I want to add to it is that you should consider why you sent the push message in the first place and make sure all of the above parameters are geared towards that reason.